 Toxic Chemicals in Textile Manufacturing

-AZO Dyes
+1. AZO Dyes

-Phthalates are widely found in athletic apparel and anti-odour clothes.
-To print logos and graphics on rubber material, phthalates are used.
+Phthalates are often in athletic apparel and anti-odour clothes.
+They are used when printing logos and graphics on rubber material.
 Phthalates are plasticizers that affect hormones and cause cancer.

-PFAS (Per- and polyfluorinated alkyl substances):
+3. PFAS (Per- and polyfluorinated alkyl substances)

-These chemicals’ effects are making us and our loved ones sick.
+These chemicals are making us and our loved ones sick.
 We must also consider that if the chemicals used in the textile manufacturing business and the final product are not safe for us, how much more dangerous would it be for the workers who must deal with these on a daily basis?

 Sources: